 This post may contain affiliate links.
 Please read our disclosure policy.

 These perfectly spiced gluten free apple muffins have two whole diced apples inside, and they're made extra tender with sour cream in the batter.
-Plus, they freeze really well, and can easily be made dairy free, too!
+Each bite is packed with warm spices and juicy apple chunks, creating a muffin so soft and flavorful you'll completely forget that it's gluten-free.

 White bowl with light brown apple muffins in brown papers with front apple on its side